Tyson Beckford Claims Chris Brown Is On Drugs During ‘WWHL’ Appearance

-It’s been more than a year since Tyson Beckford had his social media run in with Chris Brown, but he clearly has not forgiven the singer for making several threats after Tyson did nothing more than pose for a picture with Karrueche Tran.
-Last night on Watch What Happens Live, Tyson Beckford was a guest, and naturally, the topic of Chris Brown came up.
-Tyson didn’t hold back when Andy Cohen asked about the troubled singer, and his answers might even elicit a response from Brown.
+It’s been more than a year since Tyson Beckford had his social media run in with Chris Brown but he clearly has not forgiven the singer for making several threats after Tyson did nothing more than pose for a picture with Karrueche Tran.
+Last night on Watch What Happens Live, Tyson Beckford was a guest and naturally, the topic of Chris Brown came up.
+Tyson didn’t hold back when Andy Cohen asked about the troubled singer and his answers might even elicit a response from Brown.

 “One of us is coming out alive and it’s me, I still don’t got no respect for dude.
 I feel bad for him.
 Drugs is a motherf***er!”

 Andy pressed Tyson, asking if he really thinks that Chris Brown has a drug problem.

-Tyson responded again, saying, “Yeah, I think he really needs to check himself for that.
+Tyson responded again, saying:

+“Yeah, I think he really needs to check himself for that.
 It’s a bad thing.
 It’s probably out of his control, but hey.
 It is what it is.”

 Knowing that he landed on a juicy topic and was getting even juicier answers, Andy Cohen continued to ask Tyson Beckford about Chris Brown, asking which drugs does he think the “Loyal” singer might be addicted to.
-It turns out that Tyson doesn’t know, and even if he did, he’s not sharing that much.

-Tyson responded again, not avoiding any Chris Brown questions, but this time he said, “I don’t even know bro.”
+It turns out that Tyson doesn’t know and even if he did, he’s not sharing that much.
+Tyson responded again, not avoiding any Chris Brown questions but this time he said, “I don’t even know bro.”

 Oh Lawd!!!
 Waiting on Chris Brown to respond to Tyson Beckford at any moment now…lol. #WWHL pic.twitter.com/4bmQEb1ZZn